Clay Field is a healing modality that supports children to become more regulated and to post nurture their developmental milestones.

 About Liz

-I am a clay field guide, teaching artist, and process art facilitator.
+I am a Clay Field facilitator and process art facilitator.

-I hold a certificate from the Institute for Sensorimotor Art Therapy in Healing Trauma in Children with Clay Field Therapy.
+My training is with the Institute for Sensorimotor Art Therapy in Healing Trauma in Children with Clay Field Therapy and Guided Drawing.
 ISAT is a world-leading, body-focused art therapy course for mental health professionals and educators.
 I am a Qualified Mental Health Associate in Oregon.
+My office is located at the Old Mill Center for Children and Families, in Corvallis, OR